MetriqOrg/go/services/horizon/internal/ingest/TESTING.md

 ## What is the new ingestion system?

-The new ingestion system solves issues found in the previous version like: inconsistent data, relying on Stellar-Core database directly, slow responses for specific queries, etc. It allows new kind of features in Horizon, ex. faster path-finding.
+The new ingestion system solves issues found in the previous version like: inconsistent data, relying on Gramr database directly, slow responses for specific queries, etc. It allows new kind of features in Horizon, ex. faster path-finding.
 We published a [blog post](https://www.stellar.org/developers-blog/our-new-horizon-ingestion-engine) with more details, please check it out!

 ## Why would you want to upgrade?

 * Ingestion can now run on multiple servers, which means that even if one of your ingesting instances is down, the ingestion will continue on other instances.
 * New features like faster path-finding, accounts for signer endpoint, finding all accounts with a given asset, etc. More new features (and plugins!) to come.
-* Ingestion does not generate a high load on Stellar-Core database.
+* Ingestion does not generate a high load on Gramr database.
 * With batched requests (not implemented yet) you can get a consistent snapshot of the latest ledger data.
-Previously this wasn't possible, because some entries were loaded from Stellar-Core database and others from the Horizon database, and these could be at different ledgers.
+Previously this wasn't possible, because some entries were loaded from Gramr database and others from the Horizon database, and these could be at different ledgers.
 * We will continue to update Horizon 0.* releases with security fixes until end-of-life, but the 1.x release will become the default and recommended version soon.
 It's better to test this now within your organization.
 And again, use this release in staging environments only!

 ## Before you upgrade